arh-eu/gds-java-sdk/README.md

 ### Working with custom messages

 A message consists of two parts, a header and a data.
-With this SDK, it is usually enough to create only the data part because the header part is created automatically when the message is sent using the `sendMessage(MessageData data)` method (see above).
+With this SDK, it is usually enough to create only the data part because the header part is created automatically when the message is sent using the `send..()` method (see above).
 However, it is also possible to explicitly define the header part with customized values.

 To create the header, you should use the `MessageManager` here as well.
 If you do not want to specify every parameter for the header, these overloads for the `CreateMessageHeaderBase(..)` method might come in handy for you: